Photo by Lisa Windom

 Because most canal roads are easements through private property, the District does respect landowners’ requests to establish “no-spray” zones through their property.
 But as of 2020, we require a formal request to acquire a “no-spray permit” that must be approved by the North Unit Board of Directors.
 Once you complete your No-Spray Permit, and have it approved, we will respect the boundaries of your no-spray zone.
 Once a “no-spray” zone is established, the responsibility of eradicating weeds within the easement area returns to the landowner.
 And if weeds are not managed, the repercussions are significant.

 Ignoring the Weed Control Ordinance could result in enforcement spraying, fees, and property liens.
-For a detailed breakdown of penal action, continue here.
+For a detailed breakdown of penal action, See weed control ordinance link below.

 What are you signing up for?
 Signing up for email alerts will put you on the list of individuals who wish to receive an email notification when the District is performing one of their periodic aquatic treatments.
 This service is for our patrons only.
 Please note that this list is separate from our email newsletter contact list, which provides newsletters, water supply announcements, operational changes, and general alerts.